Donald Sutherland tributes: Hollywood pays respects to ‘true artist’ after death

 “I personally think one of the most important actors in the history of film.
 Never daunted by a role, good, bad or ugly.
 He loved what he did and did what he loved, and one can never ask for more than that.
 A life well lived.”

-Several celebrities, including Hunger Games: The Ballad of Songbirds and Snakes star Rachel Zegler and Sex and the City’s Kim Cattrall, have since reacted to Sutherland’s death, sharing their heartfelt condolences.
+Several celebrities, including Basic Instinct star Michael Douglas and singer Nancy Sinatra, have since reacted to Sutherland’s death, sharing their heartfelt condolences.

-Zegler reposted the news of his death on her Instagram Story, next to three broken-heart emojis.
+Alongside a photo of him and Sutherland in the 1994 mystery thriller Disclosure, Douglas wrote on Instagram: “What a lovely, talented, and curious man.
+RIP Donald Sutherland.”

-“Such sad news!
-Was always a favorite.
-Was always wonderful.
-Broke my heart in Ordinary People RIP x,” Cattrall commented on Variety’s post about the Pride and Prejudice actor.
+Singer Nancy Sinatra tweeted the Rolling Stone article about his death, commenting: “This hurts. godspeed, Donald Sutherland,” next to a broken heart emoji.

 Watch Apple TV+ free for 7 days